-The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate reporting.
-Endorsed by the G7 and G20, more than 2,200 organizations have committed to reporting in alignment with the TCFD, with countries like the UK and New Zealand having introduced mandatory reporting requirements.
+The Task Force on Climate-related Financial Disclosures (TCFD) is the global standard for corporate climate change disclosure and reporting.
+Endorsed by the G7 and G20, more than 2,200 organizations have committed to reporting in alignment with the TCFD, with countries like the UK and New Zealand having introduced mandatory reporting requirements and disclosure requirements.

 The first significant endorsement of the TCFD in Canada came in June 2019 from the Government of Canada’s Expert Panel on Sustainable Finance, chaired by now-Governor of the Bank of Canada Tiff Macklem.
 That panel reported to the Minister of Finance and the Minister of Environment and Climate Change.